 - Addressing those same concerns as they may influence the long-term survival following their treatment.

 Many patients respond differently to the diagnosis of cancer depending on the individual's situation and support network.
 A therapist is available to provide counseling services, to act as a patient advocate, and help patients use their own resources to be a partner alongside their health care team during the treatment of the cancer.
 Social work helps the individual navigate the health care system and identifies resources to help the patient get optimal care.
 Nutritional counseling is available to offset treatment-related nutritional deficits and to train patients to use diet as a way to decrease risk of cancer recurrence or development of new cancers.
 For those who wish to include spiritual healing in their cancer treatment, pastoral care counselors are also available through the Side-by-Side program.

 This program works side by side with patients, families, caregivers and health care providers to address all aspects of cancer that influence outcome with an understanding that people experience illness through their physical, emotional and spiritual reactions and that each one influences the other.

-Classes and programs are free to cancer patients regardless of where they are receiving treatment.
-Simmons Cancer Institute is located at 315 West Carpenter Street, Springfield.
+Classes and programs are FREE to cancer patients, survivors and/or caregivers, regardless of where they are receiving treatment.
+Classes meet in room 3015 on the third floor of Simmons Cancer Institute.

 Physical postures, breathing techniques, and mental focus are used to improve physical and emotional health.
 The positions can be done while seated and are good for individuals who are less mobile.